-Rs65.7b allocated for health sector in KP budget 2017-18
+Rs 65.7b allocated for health sector in KP budget 2017-18

 Grant in aid to be provided to health institutions across the province including Rs963 million for Ayub Medical College, Rs1594 for Ayub Teaching Hospital Abbottabad, Rs248 million for DHQ hospital Bannu, Rs144m for women and children hospital Bannu, Rs587m for Khalifa Gulnawaz teaching hospital Bannu, Rs278m for Bannu medical college, Rs232m for Gomal Medical College DI Khan, Rs313m for Mufti Mehmood Memoral Hospital DI Khan, Rs 628m for DHQ Hospital DI Khan and Rs772million for Mardan Medical Complex Mardan.

-Rs65.7b allocated for health sector in KP budget 2017-18
+Rs 65.7b allocated for health sector in KP budget 2017-18

-PESHAWAR June 7 (APP): The KP Government has allocated Rs 65.7billion for health sector in the budget 2017-18 showing a 20 percent increase over outgoing fiscal 2016-17.
+PESHAWAR June 7 (APP): The KP Government has allocated Rs65.7billion for health sector in the budget 2017-18 carrying Rs 603billion total outlay showing a 20 percent increase over outgoing fiscal 2016-17.